Amanirenas: Petronius' Nubian Campaign

-Strabo claims Gaius Petronius, the new prefect of Egypt, marched with “less than ten thousand infantry and eight hundred cavalry” against thirty thousand Kushite men in Syene.
+Strabo claims Gaius Petronius, the new prefect of Egypt, marched with "less than ten thousand infantry and eight hundred cavalry" against thirty thousand Kushite men in Syene.
 The Kushites fought with “large, oblong shields made of raw ox-hide” and simple weaponry such as axes, pikes, and swords.
-Because of this, they were overwhelmed by Petronius’ attack.
-Strabo describes the Kushite forces as “badly marshaled.”
+Because of this, they were overwhelmed by Petronius' attack.
+Strabo describes the Kushite forces as "badly marshaled."

-The Kushite forces stated their invasion was due to an issue with the nomarchs, the traditional chief magistrate of Egypt; Strabo does not provide information on what the issue was.
-After Petronius’ victory, the Kushite army fled in various directions: some into the cities, some into the desert, and others onto a nearby island.
+The Kushite forces stated their invasion was due to an issue with the nomarchs, the provincial governors of Egypt; Strabo does not provide information on what the issue was.
+After Petronius' victory, the Kushite army fled in various directions: some into the cities, some into the desert, and others onto a nearby island.

-Strabo ascertains that “among these fugitives were the generals of Queen Candace,” queen of the Ethiopians.
-He describes her as “a masculine sort of woman, and blind in one eye.”
-Strabo is almost certainly referring to Amanirenas, who bore the title of kandake; "Candace” is a Latinization of her title and does not refer to a separate ruler.
+Strabo ascertains that "among these fugitives were the generals of Queen Candace", queen of the Ethiopians.
+He describes her as "a masculine sort of woman, and blind in one eye."
+Strabo is almost certainly referring to Amanirenas, who bore the title of kandake; "Candace" is a Latinization of her title and does not refer to a separate ruler.
 After capturing the fleeing forces, Petronius sent them to Alexandria to await judgment.

 Amanirenas herself resided at Napata with her son.
 As Petronius approached, taking Pselchis and Premnis along the way, Amanirenas dispatched envoys and the message that she would return both the captives taken in Syene and the statues of Caesar.
 Her entreaty was ignored and the city was razed.
 Of the surviving captives he took, some were sold and others sent to Augustus as prisoners of war.

 In response, Amanirenas led a second attack against the forces of Petronius left behind at Premnis.
 Strabo states she had “many thousands of men.”
 Petronius outmaneuvered Amanirenas and arrived at Premnis first, securing it against her attack.
-Amanirenas sent ambassadors, which Petronius had escorted to Augustus who had arrived sometime before this assault.
-Augustus imposed no further tributes and fulfilled the ambassadors’ wishes.
+Amanirenas sent ambassadors, which Petronius had escorted to Augustus in Samos on his way to Syria.
+Augustus imposed no further tributes and fulfilled the ambassadors' wishes.

 Ensuing Peace Treaty

-After the success of Petronius’ Nubian campaign, the Roman Empire’s southern border moved beyond Egypt to Primis (Qasr Ibrim).
+After the success of Petronius's Nubian campaign, the Roman Empire’s southern border moved beyond Egypt to Primis (Qasr Ibrim).
 The resulting peace treaty saw part of the Thirty-Mile Strip, including Primis, evacuated by the Romans.
 The Meroites were exempt from paying tribute to the Empire.
-The treaty allowed the Romans to continue to occupy the Dodekashoinos (“Twelve-Mile Lands”) as a military border zone.
+The treaty allowed the Romans to continue to occupy the Dodekashoinos ("Twelve Shoenoi Land") as a military border zone.
 The Roman frontier was then moved near Hiere Sycaminos (Maharraqa).

 This treaty remained active until the end of the third century AD, with relations between the Kushites and Roman Egypt remaining generally peaceful during this time.
 The kingdom of Kush remained a formidable power until its decline during the second century CE.